Alberta Forest Week is May 7 to 13, 2023

 Alberta Forest Week and Arbor Day are times to celebrate our connection to trees, woodlands and forests.
 Even a lone tree on a boulevard can be celebrated for its beauty and contribution to keeping our air clean and our cities green.

 If you are visiting the forest, remember that most wildfires are caused by human activity.
 Always be aware of how your actions could affect the forest.
-Check Alberta Fire Bans to see if any restrictions are in place before you start a fire in Alberta’s forested areas.
+Check fire bans to see if any restrictions are in place before you start a fire in Alberta’s forested areas.

 Forest Week activity ideas for families